htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

   :jira:`1954`

-- Fixed a bug in **condor_adstash** that caused a "unexpected keyword argument" error to occur when new attributes needed to be added to the index and when using a newer Elasticsearch Python library.
+- Fixed a bug in **condor_adstash** that caused a "unexpected keyword argument" error to occur when new attributes needed to be added to the index and when using version 8.0.0 or newer of the Elasticsearch Python library.
   :jira:`1930`

 .. _lts-version-history-1007: